 Content depth is an arbitrary score or rating of how comprehensive the coverage of a specific topic is within a piece of content.
 Content breadth is an arbitrary grading of how many related subjects are you covering within your content.

 And this distinction is important to make and establish from the beginning.
 Effective topical authority can only be gained when you use both content depth and content breadth in your overall content strategy for rapid search engine optimization gains.
 However, because most content writers prefer to write a little bit about many things rather than write a lot about one thing, you end up with a too little substance spread very thin.

-Content depth should be the urgent priority for your content marketing strategy.
+Content depth should be the urgent priority for your content marketing strategy, and clearly defined in your content briefs.
 Start by dominating your own core topics, before venturing across the pond and write about linked subject matters.
 Otherwise, you are the opposite of an authority as the definition states that an authority is “a person with extensive or specialized knowledge about a subject; an expert”.
 Lastly, do not mistake article depth vs. article length: a blog post’s extreme wordcount has nothing to do with its content depth.

 The first task on your list, right now, is to shortlist your core topics.
 What are you trying to be an expert on?
 Then, go through each one of your pieces of content and understand how well each blog post is covering its focus topic(s).
 Not how many times specific keywords appear, or how well the article is outlined and structured.